About me

 Some animals finely coordinate behaviours in large aggregations.
 A notable example of this is the aggregations formed during swarming movement and towering in roundworms (Caenorhabditis elegans).
 We manipulate the social contexts and the genetic makeup of these animals to unveil the adaptive meaning, and the core mechanisms and conditions that lead to complex collective group decisions.

-CURRENT COLLABORATION: SERENA DING, YOUNJAE KANG, NARCIS FONT MASSOT, NAZLI HASSANPOUR, EMMA RUSCONI CLERICI
+CURRENT COLLABORATION: SERENA DING, YOUNJAE KANG, NARCIS FONT MASSOT, RYAN GREENWAY, ASSAF PERTZELAN, THOMAS STIER

 Chiroxiphia caudata males displaying to a female Photo credit: LECO